When it comes to your professional life, what is the one communication skill you use the most?

+You can check out examples of welcome emails, illustrating effective opening lines.
 Either way, make sure to use that person’s first name at the beginning of your message so that it’s instantly apparent that it’s personalized—and not a bulk, junk email.

 Moving onto the introduction, common courtesy dictates that you should begin with something short and friendly, such as, “I hope you’re doing well!”

 If the situation warrants it, you can also follow that up with something a little more personal to reinforce your bond with that recipient.

 However, the operative word with email introductions is short.
 Yes, it pays to be friendly and cordial when beginning your note.
 But, spiraling into anything too long-winded only clutters your message and wastes your recipient’s time.